velaluqa/activeadmin/README.md

     docker-compose run test

+To drop and then migrate test databse afresh do so via:

+    docker-compose run test rake db:drop db:create db:migrate

+## Running Bundle Commands

+When a new gem is installed, it might be essential to rebuild containers for changes to take effect.

+To install gems:

+   docker-compose run app bundle install

+To lock gems in the Gemfile.lock do:

+   docker-compose run app bundle lock

 ## Running Rake Tasks

 To run rake tasks you have to do it in the docker environment like so: